-In a modern Python, you can use pip install soundfile to download and install the latest release of SoundFile and its dependencies.
+With CFFI and NumPy installed, you can use pip install pysoundfile to download and install the latest release of PySoundFile.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager, for example sudo apt-get install libsndfile1.